gtk-rs/gir/book/src/tutorial/handling_errors.md

     ignore = true
 ```

 So to sum up what was written above: we removed "GtkSource.Region" from the "generate" list and we created a new entry for it.
 Then we say to [gir] that it should generate (through `status = "generate"`).
-However, we also tell it that we don't want the "is_empty" to be generated.
+However, we also tell it that we don't want the "is_empty" function to be generated.

-Now that we've done that, we need to reimplement it.
+Now that we've done that, we need to implement it.
 Let's create a `src/region.rs` file:

 ```rust
 use glib::object::IsA;